Michael-Wang98/CLI-Twitter-Mockup/README.md

 # CLI-Twitter-Mockup

 This Python project allows a user to query and interface with a SQL database using a Python Command Line Interface.
-This project contains a SQL script which generates a SQL database constructed using real Twitter data including several thousand tweets and user profiles which can be interacted with using this project.
+This project contains a SQL script which generates a SQL database constructed using real Twitter data including several thousand tweets sourced from a public database at: https://www.kaggle.com/crowdflower/twitter-airline-sentiment and user profiles sourced from: https://data.world/data-society/twitter-user-data which can be interacted with using this project.

 ## Installation